 Building PCs are generally no exception, although you should always buy certain parts new because they tend to break down more quickly than other parts.

-A benchmark PC is a very cheaply built PC you can use to test used parts.
-For instance, if you’re buying a GPU, build the PC with everything but the GPU, and take it with you to meet the seller.
+A benchmark PC is a very cheaply built PC to test used parts.
+For instance, if you’re buying a GPU, build the PC with everything but the GPU and take it with you to meet the seller.

-In addition, using a benchmark PC allows you to ensure no malignant software is on any SSDs you’re thinking about purchasing.
+In addition, using a benchmark PC ensures no malignant software is on any SSDs you’re considering purchasing.
 Even worse than a non-working SSD is one that actively infects your main PC with malware or other nasty programs.

 Some things, like motherboards, should be bought new.
-For the most part, though, you can get a deep discount on other components as long as you know what you need and what you’re willing to settle for.
+For the most part, though, you can get a deep discount on other components if you know what you need and are willing to settle for.
 For instance, if two types of RAM perform almost identically, yet one is on sale half off, would you know which to go for?

-You can read my other article about the main parts of a computer and their functions if you would like to know more about each component and what they do.
+You can read my other article about the parts of a computer and their functions to know more about each component and what they do.

 GPUs or Graphics Cards

 Graphics cards are generally fine to buy used, even the high-end ones.
 Ideally, you want to bring your own benchmark PC to plug it in to make sure it works, but this isn’t always possible when many deals are online.
-Low-tier GPUs are a big seller for scammers, so stay away from cheaper GPUs when buying used.
+Low-tier GPUs are a big seller for scammers, so avoid cheaper GPUs when buying used ones.

-So, therefore, they’re fine to buy used – especially higher-end cards.
-Updating an ancient PC with a new GPU is one of the best ways to boost its performance power instantly, and a used unit from a couple of years ago would be extremely inexpensive.
+So therefore, they’re fine to buy used – especially higher-end cards.
+Updating an ancient PC with a new GPU is one of the best ways to boost its performance power instantly, and a used unit from a couple of years ago would be rather inexpensive.

 The biggest risk you’d run into buying used is getting a non-working unit or possibly a card used in heavy cryptocurrency mining.
 The unit would likely still be usable in the latter case, albeit with lower performance than expected.

-Used motherboards tend to be very hit-and-miss, so it’s not generally recommended to buy used.
-A motherboard can appear to work at first glance but have individual components like resistors and pins that fail or get damaged.
+Used motherboards tend to be very hit-and-miss, so buying used is not generally recommended.
+A motherboard can appear to work at first glance but has individual components like resistors and pins that fail or get damaged.

-If you choose to buy a used motherboard, ask for a video of it working and permission to physically inspect it for defects like bent pins, damaged resistors, and other signs of damage.
+If you buy a used motherboard, ask for a video of it working and permission to physically inspect it for defects like bent pins, damaged resistors, and other signs of damage.

 Buying online can be a great way to get a cheap motherboard, but you take your chances on the seller’s reputation.
 If it’s a seller with a long, positive history, you likely won’t run into any problems.
 But considering how finicky motherboards are in the first place, it’s best to buy new ones.

-CPUs are safe to buy used, as they either work or they don’t.
-In a perfect world, you’d be able to plug it into a benchmark PC, but asking for a video of it working works fine too.
+CPUs are safe to buy used, as they either work or not.
+In a perfect world, you could plug it into a benchmark PC, but asking for a video of it working works fine, too.

-The only case you’d want to avoid a used CPU is when it was previously used in a system that was heavily overclocked.
+The only case you’d want to avoid a used CPU is when it was previously used in a heavily overclocked system.

-Buying CPUs used is a great way to get performance close to modern standards, which are ever-changing.
-Obviously, buying used sets you back a few years, but as long as you can live with it, used CPUs are typically not that old and can last for decades.
+Buying CPUs is a great way to get performance close to modern standards, which are ever-changing.
+Buying used sets you back a few years, but as long as you can live with it, used CPUs are typically not that old and can last for decades.

 RAM is one of the safest used parts to buy and one of the most common as well.
 Plugging it into a benchmark PC is the best way of verifying authenticity, but it isn’t vital because of how cheap RAM tends to be.

 On the other hand, some newer RAM is more expensive, and it may be worth waiting for a price drop.
-Buying used RAM can be an especially great way to upgrade an old PC because even moderate upgrades are likely to be dirt-cheap.
+Buying used RAM can be a great way to upgrade an old PC because even moderate upgrades are likely dirt cheap.

 Another word of caution about SSDs: they all have a predetermined lifespan, and not all are equipped with modern technological features such as DRAM caches and NVMe.